Water Transportation Occupations

 Sailors, or deckhands, operate and maintain the vessel and deck equipment.

-Ship engineers operate and maintain a vessel’s propulsion system.
+Ship Engineers operate and maintain a vessel’s propulsion system.
 This includes the engine, boilers, generators, pumps and other machinery.

 Marine oilers work in the engine room, helping the engineers keep the propulsion system in working order.
-They are the engine room equivalent of sailors.

 Motorboat operators run small, motor-driven boats that carry six or fewer passengers.
 They work for a variety of services, such as fishing charters, tours, and harbor patrols.